+ Are the condoms actually green?

 + Do I have to pay extra for shipping?

 Yes.
 As of March 1st, 2019, we no longer offer free shipping but have reduced the price of the condoms to separate the price of the product with the price of the shipping for more transparency.
 Some destinations such as Switzerland and France actually save money this way.
 Also, we now include tracking on all orders!

-We ship anywhere you want in the world, as long as it is delivered by the French or Swiss Post.
+We ship anywhere you want in the world.
 We are committed to bring healthy and sustainable condoms to as many people as possible.
 We believe that access to quality and safe products should be universal and not depend on your location.

 We currently ship from Geneva, Switzerland and Ferney-Voltaire, France.